Print Sizes: S, M, L, Oversize

 The Word of God (the Bible) is precious because it is backed by the Almighty God, who is loving and faithful to keep all his promises.
 In over twenty years of personally knowing God, he has never once failed me.
 (To read the story of how I met God, please see “About The Artist and Photographer”.)

-The Bible is our map; the Holy Spirit is our compass.
+The Bible is my map; the Holy Spirit is my compass.
 Blessed are those who trust in the Lord and in his promises and who store up God’s Word in their hearts like treasure.

 “The LORD is faithful to all his promises and loving toward all he has made.”
 (Psalm 145:13)